For residents outside of Quebec, view our national edition.

 What are they?

-A joint partner trust is similar except that both spouses or common‑law partners must be entitled to receive all the income of the trust and must be the only persons entitled to receive the income or capital of the trust.
-This continues until the death of the last spouse or common‑law partner.
+A joint partner trust is similar except that both spouses must be entitled to receive all the income of the trust, and no other persons may be entitled to receive or benefit from the income or capital of the trust.
+This continues until the death of the last spouse.
+For a joint partner trust, only one of the spouses (the settlor or transferor) must be 65 or older.

 In Quebec, annuity (and life insurance) contracts combined with a proper beneficiary designation can provide creditor protection.

-Assets held within a trust, on the other hand, aren’t considered assets of the individual and, therefore, may be protected from creditors.
+Assets held within a trust aren’t considered assets of the individual and, therefore, may be protected from creditors.
 Procedures required to put rules of protection in place, in case of incapacity, could take several months.
 Alter ego, self‑benefit, and joint partner trusts can offer uninterrupted administration for the assets under management.

 So, why doesn’t everyone set up one of these three kinds of trusts?
-As legal documents are required, initial setup costs could amount to thousands of dollars.
-Additional costs for accounting, filing tax returns, and potential trustee fees are ongoing and could be substantial.
+As legal documents are required, initial legal fees and setup costs could amount to thousands of dollars.
+Additional costs for accounting, filing tax returns (including e-filing with a trust account number), and potential trustee fees are ongoing and could be substantial.
+Additionally, alter ego trusts will be subject to the increased tax reporting and more onerous disclosure requirements once proposed legislation is enacted, which would likely increase the costs and complexities of the trust returns as well as expose you to hefty penalties for failure to file or filing omissions.

 Care must be taken when drafting a trust document.
 If it looks too much like a will, and assets are substantial or their disposition contentious, the document could be open to legal challenge.